 Application Insights will tell you if your application goes down or runs slowly under load.
 If there are any uncaught exceptions, you’ll be able to drill into the code to pinpoint the problem.
 You can also find out what your users are doing with the application so that you can tune it to their needs in each development cycle.

-Application Insights gives you very useful graphs and analysis which give you a good overview of how things are going.
-See here for more details.
+It gives you very useful graphs and analysis which give you a good overview of how things are going.
+See Rules to Better Application Insights for more details.

 If Application Insights is not available, we use Seq when developing web applications.
 Seq is great for identifying specific issues and how to fix them, but is not as good as Application Insights at letting you see the big picture.